exotica-jewelry/purple-prism/README.md

 ### Prerequisites

-1. Doks requires [Node.js](https://nodejs.org/) to be installed on your local machine.
+1. Hyas requires [Node.js](https://nodejs.org/) v16.x to be installed on your local machine.

 2. Hugo modules require [Go to be installed](https://go.dev/dl/) as well.